 - Defending health care and life sciences companies in litigation as well as in connection with federal and state government investigations relating to health care fraud and abuse

 - Counseling telehealth and telemedicine companies, and other health care providers and organizations engaging or seeking to engage in telehealth and telemedicine, regarding various legal and regulatory considerations

-- Advising clients on unique behavioral health regulatory matters including compliance related to the requirements of the Mental Health Parity and Addiction Equity Act (federal Parity law)
+- Advising clients on unique behavioral health regulatory matters, including compliance related to the requirements of the Mental Health Parity and Addiction Equity Act (federal Parity law)

 Bailey is a contributing author of Epstein Becker Green’s Telemental Health Laws app, a comprehensive survey of state telehealth laws, regulations, and policies for mental and behavioral health practitioners and stakeholders across all 50 states, the District of Columbia, and Puerto Rico.

 Bailey received her Juris Doctor from Georgetown University Law Center (“Georgetown”), where she was an Editor of the “Annual Survey of White Collar Crime” for the American Criminal Law Review Journal and a Public Interest Fellow.
 She was recognized by the International Academy of Trial Lawyers for her work as a student attorney in the Social Enterprise and Nonprofit Law Clinic at Georgetown.
-During law school, Bailey served as a Law Clerk for both the Mental Health Division of the Public Defender Service in Washington, DC, and the U.S. Attorney’s Office for the Southern District of California.
+During law school, Bailey served as a Law Clerk for both the Public Defender Service in Washington, DC, and the U.S. Attorney’s Office for the Southern District of California.